khizar-anjum/courtlistener-mcp/README.md

 # CourtListener Legal Research MCP Server

-A Model Context Protocol (MCP) server providing AI agents instant access to legal research across **all 3,352 U.S. courts** via CourtListener API.
+A Model Context Protocol (MCP) server providing AI agents instant access to legal research across **3,352 U.S. courts** via CourtListener API.

+**Disclaimer:** This is an independent personal project and is not affiliated with, endorsed by, or sponsored by CourtListener or the Free Law Project.

 ![CourtListener MCP Demo](demo-hq.gif)

-**Powered by [CourtListener](https://www.courtlistener.com/)** - The premier open legal database democratizing access to court data with exceptional API documentation and comprehensive coverage of the U.S. legal system.
+**Built using the [CourtListener API](https://www.courtlistener.com/)** - An open legal database democratizing access to court data with exceptional API documentation and comprehensive coverage of the U.S. legal system.

 ## Quick Start